amgarton47/CS62data-structures/Timing-ArrayList/project/README.md

 - `public static double run(int maxSize, int capacityIncrement)`

-This `run` method will create a new empty arrayList of type `ArrayList<String>` with the specified rate of growth.
+This `run` method will create a new empty arrayList of type `CapacityArrayList<String>` with the specified rate of growth.
 Set its initial capacity to 2.
-It should return the time that it takes to add `maxSize` strings to the `ArrayList`.
-Use the `ArrayList` method `add`, and always add the same constant string of your choice, for example, your name.
-To attempt to minimize the impact from garbage collection add the line: `System.gc();` in your run method right before you instantiate the stopwatch.
+It should return the time that it takes to add `maxSize` strings to the `CapacityArrayList`.
+Use the `add` method, and always add the same constant string of your choice, for example, your name.
+To attempt to minimize the impact from garbage collection add the line: `System.gc();` in your run method right before you start the stopwatch.

-- `public static ArrayList<Double> trial(int maxSize, ArrayList<Integer> capacityIncrements)`
+- `public static ArrayList<Double> trial(int maxSize, CapacityArrayList<Integer> capacityIncrements)`

 Your `trial` method will compare the results from `run` for a specific number of strings to be added to the arrayList while varying its increments when it's full.
 It should make one call to `run` for each entry in the `capacityIncrements` ArrayList.
-The results of these trials should be returned in a `ArrayList` whose size is the same as that of `capacityIncrements` and the entry at position `i` in the returned arrayList should correspond to the trial with increment set to the entry at position `i` in `capacityIncrements`.
+The results of these trials should be returned in a `CapacityArrayList` whose size is the same as that of `capacityIncrements` and the entry at position `i` in the returned arrayList should correspond to the trial with increment set to the entry at position `i` in `capacityIncrements`.

 - `public static void main(String[] args)`

 Your `main` method will run several trials and print the results to the console.
 Try starting with increments of 1, 10, and 0 (default: doubling); and size of 1000, 2000, 40000, 8000, etc. You may want to adjust the sizes and increments after you see your results.
-*Don't forget that Java uses just-in-time compilation so you will need to first run several trials and discard the results.*
+*Java uses just-in-time compilation so you will need to first run several trials and discard the results.*

 Static methods and static variables can be used when there is no need for the class to create more than one object.
 Simply add `static` to the declaration of your variables and methods and then you can call them directly from `main` without having to call a constructor first.